-There are Student Selected Units in years 1, 3 and 5 providing students with opportunities to explore areas that particularly interest them.
+There are Student Selected Units in years 1 and 5 providing students with opportunities to explore areas that particularly interest them.
 Students undertake student selected units in Public Health and Humanities in year 1.
-A range of student selected units are open to students in years 3 including the option to study a language.
 In Final Year students have the opportunity to explore an area of clinical interest of their choice and the chance to undertake a period of study abroad (elective module).